Konfekt/FastFold/README.md

 For example, by adding
 ```
-if &diff
-  set foldmethod=diff
-else
 set foldmethod=syntax
-endif

 let g:tex_fold_enabled=1
 let g:vimsyn_folding='af'
 let g:xml_syntax_folding = 1
+let g:php_folding = 1
+let g:perl_fold = 1
 ```
-to the `.vimrc` file and installing this plug-in, the folds in a TeX, Vim or XML file are updated by the `syntax` fold method when saving the buffer or typing `zuz` in normal mode and are kept as is otherwise.
+to the `.vimrc` file and installing this plug-in, the folds in a TeX, Vim, XML, PHP or Perl file are updated by the `syntax` fold method when saving the buffer or typing `zuz` in normal mode and are kept as is otherwise.

 ==